jcaillon/valet/docs/content/docs/800.roadmap/_index.md

   - Add a full screen view with the keyboard shortcuts in edit mode (new interactive::showFullScreenHelp ?).
 - fzf:
   - draw in a given rectangle, we handle full screen or not before calling sfzf
-- progress:
-  - refacto progress bar; use signal to tell the bg job to redraw the progress bar after displaying a log. +handle the terminal size to display the progress bar!
-  - after logging, if progress bar is in progress, we need to redraw it immediately.
 - all interactive functions must write to stderr not stdout!
 - main menu:
   - add info of the extension from which a command comes from